ghoomfrog/kid/README.md

 %myList
 ```

 If this is used on nulls, it returns 0.
-Otherwise, if it's used on other non-list values, it always returns 1.
+Otherwise, if it's used on other non-list values, it returns 1.

 Now let's move on to indexing.